“This psalm is the dark counterpart of its predecessor, a shadow cast by human self-will in its long struggle against

 So that he spoke rashly with his lips.

 a.
 They angered Him also at the waters of strife: Numbers 20:9-11 explains how the Israelites angered Moses at Meribah by their complaining and contention.
 Nevertheless, God commanded Moses to speak to the rock (Numbers 20:7-8), and God promised to miraculously provide water from the rock.

 b.
 It went ill with Moses on account of them: Moses did not speak to the rock as God commanded.
 In anger he struck the rock (Numbers 20:9-11).
 God provided the water, but Moses misrepresented God and was therefore denied entrance into the Promised Land (Numbers 20:12-13).

 c.
-Because they rebelled against His Spirit: The author of this psalm put the emphasis on how the Israelites provoked Moses by their rebellion, which him angry.
+Because they rebelled against His Spirit: The author of this psalm put the emphasis on how the Israelites provoked Moses by their rebellion, which made him angry.
 Moses was truly provoked, but God still held him responsible for his reaction to the provocation.

 i.
 Spurgeon noted that sometimes congregations provoke their ministers or pastors as Israel provoked Moses.
 “We ought also to be very careful how we treat the ministers of the gospel, lest by provoking their spirit we should drive them into any unseemly behaviour which should bring upon them the chastisement of the Lord.
 Little do a murmuring, quarrelsome people dream of the perils in which they involve their pastors by their untoward behaviour.”

 ii.
 He spoke rashly with His lips: “For this sentence we have only these two words in the Hebrew, vayebatte bisephathaiv, he stuttered or stammered with his lips, indicating that he was transported with anger.”
 (Clarke)

 9. (34-39) Because of their sin, the land was polluted.